girlich/temperature/doc/installation.md

 ### Transfer SD card
 Remove the SD card from the PC and put it into the Raspberry Pi.
 Power it up.
 It should start and reboot twice automatically.
 Then the system should be ready to be reached over the network by SSH, which is necessary for Ansible to configure the system over the network.
 ### Login via SSH
 You should logion via SSH just to make sure it works and then log out again.
+If your router gives the new host its designated name, everything is fine.
+You can also configure the new name only for SSH.
 ```
 $ ssh -i ssh-keys/ssh_key_tempsens pi@tempsens
 $ exit
 ```
-Beside basic customiziations (WiFi, SSH, user credentials) nothing is installed yet but you need to have the SSH host key locally stored in `~/.ssh/known_hosts` allow Ansible to continue.
+Beside basic customiziations (WiFi, SSH, user credentials) nothing is installed yet but you need to have the SSH host key locally stored in `~/.ssh/known_hosts` to allow Ansible to continue.
 ### Configure the base system
 Back on the PC you let Ansible copy over some stuff needed from the PC (like private SSH key, `private.yml`, the Git repository) to the target system.
 The code itself is then there.
 ```